Basic concepts

 - Frames:

-: A frame rotating with respect to the lab frame, often chosen to simplify systems with time-dependent Hamiltonians.
+lab: The laboratory frame defined by the original time-dependent Schrödinger equation.rotating: A frame rotating with respect to the lab frame, often used to simplify the interpretation of driven dynamics.

 Pulse segments